tsar-boomba/github-me/README.md

-# Spotify Me
+# GitHub Me

-An AWS lambda service for accessing one person's data, forever, using a refresh token.
-Used for accessing my spotify data from my portfolio website.
+An AWS lambda service for aggregating one person's GitHub data and putting it in an S3 bucket.
+Used for accessing my GitHub data from my portfolio website.